WebUtils/Platform/README.md

 * Build for the edge.
 Prove what's possible and let the slow browser manufacturers catch up.
 * Use other people's APIs over building your own.
 * Contribute to open-source where possible.

+(We're still working through what we're going to do for offline support, as this is a bit of a half-way house in the browser world at the moment.
+But look out for updated guidance coming soon!)

 Feel free to disregard any or all of the above.
 The web is everyone's, after all :-)